Gobd/go-cache/README.md

 # Changes from the original

 Removed increment, decrement, replace, save, load, newfrom.
-Added a `NewLazy` function that creates a cache that only updates `time.Now()` every `timeNowInterval` might be faster than the original or not.
-The benchmarks in the package show it to be generally faster but sometimes slower.
-Hasn't been in production so not really sure.

 Keys are now interfaces rather than strings.
 These will be internally hashed with code from Ristretto into a uint64.
 Previously the cache map was map[string]interface{}